-Defibrillation is necessary when a heart begins to beat so fast that very little blood can be pumped out to the body.
+Defibrillation is necessary when a heart starts to beat so fast that very little blood can be pumped out to the body.
 An AED uses an electric shock to help the heart return to its normal rhythm.

 Here are some FAQs to help bring you up to speed.

 No. The cost of AEDs has decreased a lot in the past few years.
 Many of these devices and the replacement components are less than about $1500 to $2000.

 The rate of sudden cardiac death can be reduced by placing AEDs in the community and by teaching people how to use them.
 Seconds and minutes count when cardiac arrest occurs.
 The rate of survival drops for every minute that goes by without this type of help.

 No. Other abnormal rhythms like a very slow heart rate or no heartbeat at all, cannot be treated with an AED.
-When a user puts the AED's electrodes on a victim's chest, the device determines whether the patient's heart needs to be shocked or not.
+When a user puts the AED's electrodes or adhesive pads on a victim's chest, the device determines whether the patient's heart needs to be shocked or not.
 Then the AED will instruct the rescuer about the next steps.
 Many of the newer models talk the rescuer through the steps.
 They automatically deliver the shock if appropriate.